decaf-dev/vaultexplorer.com/docs/settings.md

 ### Cover image sources

+This setting allows you to configure the loading order of cover images.
+By default, the [image property](/docs/settings#image-property) and [url property](/docs/settings#url-property) are loaded first.
+You may change this order by dragging one row above another.

+To toggle a source, you may click the row.

 ### Load social media image

 When this setting is enabled, social media images will be loaded.